codeforamerica/ohana-web-search/CUSTOMIZE.md

 Most of the text should be ready to go, but there is one specific setting you should customize: the [location](https://github.com/codeforamerica/ohana-web-search/blob/master/config/locales/en.yml#L28) value under `branding`.

+## Language Translation Services
+The application uses Google Translate for free language translation of the site.
+The Google Translate Widget appears in the footer of the site and provides free translation of the site into dozens of languages.
+By default, six major language translation links are provided (in their native script) on the upper-right of the homepage.
+A number of aspects related to translation can be customized:

+- The language translation links on the homepage can be add, removed, and edited in `config/settings.yml`.

+- If you want to make edits to the Google provided translations of a live site you can add a `GOOGLE_TRANSLATE_CUSTOMIZATION_CODE` in `config/application.yml`.

+- If you want your users to be able to enter a keyword search in a language other than English, you can enable language detection by adding a `GOOGLE_TRANSLATE_API_TOKEN` in `config/application.yml`.
+**NOTE: GOOGLE CHARGES FOR THIS FEATURE.**

 ## Pagination
 The pagination of search results is handled by the [Kaminari](https://github.com/amatsuda/kaminari) gem.
 To configure the functionality, make changes in [kaminari_config.rb](https://github.com/codeforamerica/ohana-web-search/blob/master/config/initializers/kaminari_config.rb).